GabrielCostanzo/file-system-io/README.md

 _extends_ `Abstract_path_detail`

-a data object to represent system file paths
+A data object to represent system file paths.
+Relative paths are automatically converted into absolute path on init.

 **creation (class method):**